KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md

   {LightDidSimple}
 </TsJsBlock>

-For cases in which an encryption key and some service endpoints also need to be added to a light DID:
+For cases in which an encryption key and some services also need to be added to a light DID:

 <TsJsBlock>
   {LightDidComplete}